-Some Egyptologists place Nynetjer before Weneg, and others after him, while others suggest that they ruled concurrently in different parts of Egypt (as the events listed on the Palermo stone were all held in Lower Egypt).
-However, the granite statuette of the mortuary priest Hetepdief, implies that there was continuity between the first three kings of the Second Dynasty (Hotepsekhemwy , Raneb (Nebra) and Nynetjer).
+Some Egyptologists place Nynetjer before Weneg, and others after him, while a few suggest that they ruled concurrently in different parts of Egypt (as the events listed on the Palermo stone were all held in Lower Egypt).
+However, the granite statuette of the mortuary priest Hetepdief, implies that there was continuity between the first three kings of the Second Dynasty (Hotepsekhemwy , Raneb (Nebra), and Nynetjer).

-This confusing situation has promted some scholars to suggest that Nynetjer actually split his country between his two sons or successors in order to cope with the burdens of an overly complex bureaucracy.
+This confusing situation has prompted some scholars to suggest that Nynetjer actually split his country between his two sons or successors in order to cope with the burdens of an overly complex bureaucracy.

 An alabaster statuette depicting Nynetjer on his throne wearing the close fitting robe of the Heb-Sed jubilee is the earliest complete example of three-dimensional royal statuary.
 A stock of stone vessels discovered in the Step Pyramid galleries may have been created for this jubilee, but later appropriated by subsequent kings of the late Second and early Third Dynasties.